 Because the placenta tissue dies after birth, there could be a risk of infection.

 Dr. Patrick O'Brien, spokesman for the Royal College of Obstetrics and Gynecologists, says, “If left for a period of time after the birth, there is a risk of infection in the placenta which can consequently spread to the baby.
 The placenta is particularly prone to infection as it contains blood.
 Within a short time after birth, once the umbilical cord has stopped pulsating, the placenta has no circulation and is essentially dead tissue."

 However, one small case study on six mothers in 2019 noted no infection after lotus birth, though more research is needed.

 Dr. Rob Atlas, of Mercy Medical Center in Baltimore, Maryland, told She Knows that he has “declined to allow moms in his care to have a lotus birth," believing there to be no medical benefit to the practice.

-The trouble is that there have been no studies done on the benefits and risks of lotus birth.
-So people on “both sides" are using their best judgment, and not research, to make their decisions.
+The trouble is that there have been little to no studies done on the benefits and risks of lotus birth.
+So people on both sides of the discussion are using their best judgment, and not research, to make their decisions.

 Ultimately the decision to have a lotus birth is very personal, and one that only you can make, with the guidance of your medical provider.

 A version of this post originally appeared on Feb.
 7, 2018.
 It has been updated.